digithun/react-native-builder/README.md

 # clogii-react-native
 ## Introduction

->This repo intention is to make setup react-naive with external modules much more easier.
+This repo intention is to make setup react-naive with external modules much more easier.
 With our Automated script, it will edit AndroidManifest, Gradle, Java, .h, .m on initial setup to work perfectly with the module.

->
->How can this be useful?
+How can this be useful?
 Certainly when you have multiple project and want to avoid manual work of setting up these modules.
 With a single shell command you will get your new project up and running with pre-installed module.

+If you need more automated setup using other modules, just open an issue. (don't be shy)

 ## Project includes automated script for:
   - react-native-fbsdk